itthinx/groups/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.0.3 =
-Groups 2.0.2 simplifies the way access restrictions are handled.
+Groups 2.x simplifies the way access restrictions are handled.
+This release fixes an issue which could bring up an error with invalid user IDs.